 Holtec International has submitted a plan to store this radioactive nuclear-reactor waste, for as long as 120 years, at a site between Hobbs and Carlsbad.
 Opponents are concerned about the health, safety, transportation, financial, and environmental-justice aspects of storing high-level radioactive waste that would impact thousands of generations to come.
 More than 10,000 rail cars would haul risky waste, rumbling on rails through or near major cities in New Mexico, in a process that would take 20 years.
 In the last three years, there have been seven train accidents in New Mexico, including trains derailing and/or wrecks.

-Rio Grande Sierra Club volunteers are organizing residents near the proposed site and rail routes across the state; we are hiring legal help and expert witnesses.
-Public meetings will be held in southeast New Mexico April and May, and we want to help as many New Mexicans attend and oppose this project as possible.
-Please contribute to help stop this dangerous proposal.
+Rio Grande Sierra Club volunteers organized residents near the proposed site and along rail routes across the state; we have identified legal help and some expert witnesses.
+Public meetings were held in New Mexico during April and May, and we want to get as many folks opposing this project as possible.
+Please send comments to Holtec-CISFEIS@nrc.gov.
+We must stop this dangerous proposal.

 Now is the time for action!

-Chapters do not receive money from the national organization to wage these battles; it is up to us to fight them.
+Our chapter does not receive money from the national organization to wage this battle; it is up to us to fight it.
 Please make a donation today.
 Your contributions go straight to the people fighting this issue.
-The Nuclear Free Campaign has set up direct fundraising links so your donations go directly to grass-roots activists organizing and fighting against becoming a nuclear waste dump.
-Legal interventions are being filed and need funding.
+The Sierra Club Nuclear Free Campaign ( https://www.sierraclub.org/nuclear-free) and the Rio Grande Chapter have set up a fundraising link so your donations go directly to grass-roots activists organizing against becoming a nuclear waste dump.
+Legal interventions will be filed, that is our biggest need for funding.

-Written comments can be submitted to the NRC until May 29, 2018, either online or by regular mail.
-More information can be found at NoNuclearWaste.org.
+Written comments can be submitted to the NRC until July 30, 2018, via email to Holtec-CISFEIS@nrc.gov Details of Holtec's application to the NRC is here.
+More information can be found at NoNuclearWaste.org